 - Limiting your ability to register possible dangers.
 If you can’t see, or you’re deliberately not paying attention to what is around you, you’re also deliberately ignoring potential dangers that could get you killed.

 - Taking control out of your hands.
 If you can’t see the danger—you can’t take precautions to protect yourself.

 - Decreases sensory perception.
 Although phones and tablets obviously decrease your visibility, they aren’t the only things that cause distraction.
 Headphones and loud music can also cause you to not be able to hear sounds of impending danger, such as horns honking or screeching brakes.

 Paying Attention to Protect Yourself

 You shouldn’t be forced to worry about your safety every time you decide to take a leisurely walk.
-However, you shouldn’t completely dismiss safety, or increase your odds of a crash either.
+However, you shouldn’t completely dismiss safety, or increase your odds of an accident either.
 If you must wear headphones or use your tablet, make sure you’re continuing to pay attention to traffic, people, and the world around you.
 Remember, the only person who should be looking after you 100 percent of the time—is you.
 Don’t let yourself down.

-Do you want to protect your friends and family from a pedestrian crash?
+Do you want to protect your friends and family from a pedestrian accident?
 You can use your social media connections to keep your loved ones safe and our roads clear, by sharing this page with them on Facebook, Twitter, or Google Plus.
 You never know when a bit of information may make a difference in how someone protects himself.
 Help give him that information.
 Share now!